MoinJulian/CatDat/README.md

 There is a GitHub workflow `deploy.yml` that triggers the deployment on Netlify from the main branch when the tests have passed.

-## Similar project
+## Similar projects

-The _catabase_ at https://catabase.fly.dev/ is a similar project, but it has been abandoned.
-See also the announcement in the [nforum](https://nforum.ncatlab.org/discussion/13419/catabase-a-database-of-categories/).
-It is much more ambitious when it comes to the available types of data, but it is less complete even for basic categories, the UI is not very intuitive, and there is no integrated deduction system.
+The _catabase_ at <https://catabase.fly.dev> has been a similar project, which seems to be abandoned.
+See also the announcement in the [nForum](https://nforum.ncatlab.org/discussion/13419/catabase-a-database-of-categories/).
+It is much more ambitious when it comes to the available types of data, but it is less complete even for basic categories, the UI is not very intuitive, and apparently there is no integrated deduction system between properties.

+The _nLab_ <https://ncatlab.org> is a wiki for (higher) category theory. _CatDat_ refers to nLab-pages for details of its entries.

+The _Clowder project_ at <https://clowderproject.com> is a quite new online reference for category theory.
+In contrast to _CatDat_ (which is based on _data_), it follows a textbook-approach.